raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

  - we can also find the voltage where the invertor swithes it values by drawing the line of 45 degree , where it cut the graph ,it will the vm voltage the invertor switches the value

-## I have done the spice simulation and get the result like
+## 😎I have done the spice simulation and get the result like

 <img width="978" height="780" alt="Screenshot 2025-10-16 200023" src="https://github.com/user-attachments/assets/f9ddcef0-15e8-4898-89ba-dbb8183506cf" />